 IPVanish uses multiple VPN protocols, including IKEv2, OpenVPN, WireGuard, and IPSec.

-Having multiple VPN protocols allows you to choose the option best for them.
-Some protocols prioritize speed while others focus on security.
+Having multiple VPN protocols allows you to choose the best option.
+Some protocols prioritize speed, while others focus on security.
 However, WireGuard is considered the best all-around VPN protocol since it provides quick speeds while optimizing encryption.

 Threat Protection

 IPVanish is available on Windows, macOS, Android, iOS, Android TV, Amazon Fire TV, and even Apple Vision Pro.
-To use Threat Protection, go to Settings < Network Security.
-From there, you can toggle on Threat Protection.
+To use Threat Protection, go to Settings > Network Security.
+From there, you can toggle Threat Protection on.

 IPVanish test results